What do I do in an Emergency?

 Are snowmobiles allowed to access the huts?

+No, snowmobiles are prohibited to access any cabin in the Summit Huts system.
 The US Forest Service for the White River National Forest does not allow motorized travel to or near any hut during the Winter season.
+Violators will be subject to fines.

 Are there huts that are handicap accessible?